4 Things To Do At The Grand Canyon South Rim in 1/2 Day

 Jessie On a Journey talks about her mule ride here and has put it on her must do list.
 The trail guides are informative and entertaining, making sure you leave this tour with a great memory of your Grand Canyon visit.

-There are so many more things to do at the Grand Canyon South Rim!
+More things to do at the Grand Canyon South Rim!

 Have you wondered about the Grand Canyon Glass Sky Walk?
 If you are coming to the Grand Canyon from Vegas, then this is a stop you’ll want to add into your itinerary.
 Only 2 1/2 hours from South Rim, it’s a nice stop along the route with a view beyond belief.